shopsys/monorepo-tools/docs/frontend/configuring-image-sizes-for-individual-devices-width.md

-# Configuring image sizes for individual devices width
+# Configuring Image Sizes for Individual Devices Width
 In Shopsys Framework you can configure image sizes for individual devices width.
 This is allowed by HTML element [Picture element (see more in Mozilla official documentation)](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture).

 ## Introduction